 Anxietycentre.com has coined the term, stress-response hyperstimulation.
 It means that the body has become overly stressed due to too frequent and/or dramatic stress responses.

 When the body becomes overly stressed, it can exhibit symptoms of stress, such as the symptoms commonly associated with anxiety, since anxiety activates the stress response.
-For more information about anxiety and its stress-caused sensations and symptoms, see the anxiety symptoms page here.
+For more information, see our anxiety signs, symptoms, causes, and treatment section.

 Many anxious personalities are surprised when their bodies start producing strong symptoms of stress-response hyperstimulation (when the body becomes overly stressed).
 We often hear many anxious people say, “I don’t know what brought this on.
 My symptoms came out of nowhere!”